CanningRoad/canningroad.github.io/_activities/foodbank.md

 ## The food

-The food which we give is a three-day parcel of [nutritionally balanced, non-perishable food][thefood].
+The food which we give is a three-day parcel of nutritionally balanced, non-perishable food.

 ## Why can't you deliver?